MHumm/CircularBuffer/README.md

 # Supported Delphi versions
 At least from XE7 onwards, but most likely earlier versions supporting generics as well.
-Erarlier versions will not worksdue to the use of some intrinsics added in XE7.
+Erarlier versions will not work due to the use of some intrinsics added in XE7.

 # Contents